- What is sperm motility?

 Medicover Fertility clinics are among the top fertility clinics in Europe, now in India.
 We have a team of highly dedicated, skilled and experienced doctors who have been successfully treating men with fertility issues.
 We have a high success rate as we use the most advanced technology in Assisted Reproductive Techniques (ART).

 A) Sperm motility is important for male fertility.
-If a man’s sperm is unable to swim effectively then natural pregnancy would be difficult.
+If a man’s sperm is unable to swim effectively, then natural pregnancy would be difficult.
 The sperm will not be able to reach the egg because of its poor motility.

 A) Unhealthy lifestyle choices can lead to many factors that can decrease the chances of a successful pregnancy.
 These factors may include poor sperm motility, lower sperm counts and abnormal morphology.
-And any damage to sperm quality can cause fertility problems, even if an egg is fertilised it may lead into a miscarriage.
+And any damage to sperm quality can cause fertility problems, even if an egg is fertilised it may lead to a miscarriage.